Frequently Asked Questions

 Lp(a) is genetically determined.
 You cannot change it with diet or statins.
 Elevated Lp(a) (>50 mg/dL) causes approximately 1 in 6 heart attacks and is one of the strongest independent risk factors for cardiovascular disease.
 The 2019 ESC/EAS guidelines recommend measuring it once in every adult's lifetime.

 Almost no one in Canada gets tested.
-We test everyone.
+Our physicians order both for every member.

 It is a CT scan that directly visualizes plaque in your coronary arteries.
 Not a risk estimate—actual disease.